AleCaste/mse_websockets/README.md

 ### Sub-projects
 #### play_video_file
-This sub-project was created by me, just to test some features.
+This sub-project was created by me, just to test some features.<br />
 The media content is segmentated on the client side. <br />
 The player downloads the WHOLE video file. <br />
 But it does not wait for the full download to be finished. <br />